rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-cloud-providers/amazon.md

 :::

-10. Install the chart and confirm that the daemonset `aws-cloud-controller-manager` deploys successfully:
+10. Install the chart and confirm that the Daemonset `aws-cloud-controller-manager` deploys successfully:

 ```shell
 kubectl rollout status daemonset -n kube-system aws-cloud-controller-manager